This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Looking for somewhere to eat in Market Square?
+Looking for somewhere to eat in Market Square, Knoxville?

 Every morning we’d hit up the Juice Bar for a healthy smoothie or acai bowl.
 Yeah, it’s a chain with locations around the country but they have an excellent selection of smoothies and juices.

-Almost everyone we talked to before visiting Knoxville suggested we had to visit the Farmer’s Market, which came with high expectations.
+Almost everyone we talked to before visiting Knoxville suggested we had to visit the Knoxville Farmers Market, which came with high expectations.

-If you’ve been following our travels over the years you’d know that we’ve been to our fair share of Farmer’s Markets in Australia and around the world, and I have no hesitation in saying that the Knoxville Farmer’s Market is one of the best we’ve been to!
+If you’ve been following our travels over the years you’d know that we’ve been to our fair share of Farmer’s Markets and I have no hesitation in saying that the Knoxville Farmers Market is one of the best we’ve been to!

-We love open-air markets with an emphasis on local produce and community, and at this market everything is grown or made by the vendor in the East Tennessee region.
-We always do our best to shop local and if we lived in Knoxville we’d be here every Saturday!
+We love open-air markets with an emphasis on local produce and community, and at this market, everything is grown or made by the vendor in the East Tennessee region.

 We always do our best to shop local when traveling and if we lived in Knoxville we’d definitely be here every Saturday!